philculling/Planner-App/README.md

 # Planner-App
 Week 7 Challenge

-3:30 - 5 Back to week 6.
-5 Tutor meeting.
-Monday evening: speak to Rebecca.

 Your notes have kind of switched to being in the script from here.
 Work through them slowly.